How to Block USB Device Access with Exceptions using Microsoft Intune

 Endpoint security | Device control profile | Validate

-Force policy sync on your test device and check the policy Assignment Status after sometime.
+Force policy sync on your test device and check the policy Assignment Status after some time.
 The policy has been successfully applied now.

 Endpoint security | Device control profile | Validate